High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Experiment Results

-Now we compare our method (\ref{eqn:highdimenscheme}) with other two state-of-the-art methods: \begin{itemize} \item The longitudinal analysis in \cite{chincarini2016integrating} which only uses the hippocampal volume shrinkage rate as the feature. \item The longitudinal analysis in \cite{zhang2012predicting} which use linear feature representations and a group Lasso for variable selection (e.g., \cite{yuan2006model}). \end{itemize} Since the methods in \cite{chincarini2016integrating, zhang2012predicting} require same scanning times and a same number of scans across samples, we perform Model 1--6 for AD prediction with samples having no missing visits.
-In each experiment, we randomly leave out half of samples in both MCI-C and MCI-NC for prediction.
-For the training of each model, a 10-fold cross validation is performed to select the tuning parameters in (\ref{eqn:highdimenscheme}) and in \cite{chincarini2016integrating, zhang2012predicting}.
-The experiments are replicated for 100 times.
-The prediction comparison results for MCI-C are summarized in Figure \ref{predictmcic} and the prediction comparison results for MCI-NC are summarized in Figure \ref{predictmcinc}.
-It is clear that our proposed method consistently achieves better prediction performances for both MCI-C and MCI-NC.
-The reason of the superior performance of our method is due to the modeling of nonlinear progression of longitudinal features and selecting important features from the whole brain instead of only using a prespecified feature for prediction.
+Now we compare our method (\ref{eqn:highdimenscheme}) with other two state-of-the-art methods: \begin{itemize} \item The longitudinal analysis in \cite{chincarini2016integrating}, which only uses the hippocampal volume shrinkage rate as the feature and assumes the longitudinal trend being a linear map.
+This method is different from our proposed method (\ref{eqn:highdimenscheme}) that uses all MRI ROIs, including the hippocampal volume shrinkage as features and assumes the nonlinear longitudinal trend. \item The longitudinal analysis in \cite{zhang2012predicting}, which depends on linear feature representations and a group Lasso for variable selection \citep{yuan2006model}.
+This is different from our proposed method (\ref{eqn:highdimenscheme}) that uses nonlinear feature representations in the varying coefficient model (\ref{eqn:varymodel}). \end{itemize}

+Since the methods in \citet{chincarini2016integrating} and \citet{zhang2012predicting} require identical scanning times and an equal number of scans across samples, we perform Model 1--6 for AD prediction with data of subjects having no missing visits.
+In each experiment, we randomly leave out half of the samples in both MCI-C and MCI-NC for prediction.
+For the training of each model, we use the ten-fold cross-validation to select tuning parameters in (\ref{eqn:highdimenscheme}) and also for the methods in \citet{chincarini2016integrating} and \citet{zhang2012predicting}.
+We replicate each experiment for $100$ times.
+The prediction comparison results for MCI-C are shown in Figure \ref{predictmcic} and the prediction comparison results for MCI-NC are summarized in Figure \ref{predictmcinc}, where the predictive root MSEs for ADAS-Cog at M48 are reported.
+It is clear that our method consistently achieves better prediction performances for both MCI-C and MCI-NC.
+The reasons are that our method models the nonlinear progression of longitudinal features and it selects AD-related features from the whole brain MRI instead of using only prespecified features for prediction.